instatetragrammaton/Patches/u-he Zebra 3/README.md

 # Usage

+The number of the folder (e.g. 20399) indicates the revision/build number.
+Instead of versioning like 1.0, 1.1 etc. this build number is probably a more reliable communicator of (in)compatibility.

 Since these are effectively text files and Github loves to display text files, use the "Download raw file" icon when looking at the preset to get the proper version.

 ![Download raw file](images/download_raw.png)